Ircama/osm-carto-tutorials/pages/_includes/install-apache.md

     curl localhost| grep 'It works!'

+The Apache tuning adopted by the OpenStreetMap tile servers can be found in the related [Chef configuration](https://github.com/openstreetmap/chef/blob/master/roles/tile.rb#L13-L25).

 ## How to Find the IP address of your server

 You can run the following command to reveal the public IP address of your server: